Memorials | George Herbert Society

 Chauncey Wood 1935-2020

-A Tribute by Sidney Gottlieb, Editor, George Herbert Journal
+A Tribute by Sidney Gottlieb, Editor, George Herbert Journal, Sacred Heart University

 I have spent many years with George Herbert, and the better part of that time – truly the better part, qualitatively as well as arithmetically – has been alongside Chauncey Wood, usually at a distance but always feeling that he was close.
 For me, there is Herbert before Chauncey and Herbert after Chauncey, and the glow of the latter surely has warmed everyone now reading what I am writing.
 That is why I am so sad to write that he died on March 27, 2020, at the Hospice of the Valley, Phoenix, Arizona, after a long battle with cancer.
 He is survived by Sarah, his loving, beloved, and inseparable wife of more than fifty-eight years, two daughters, Stephanie and Jennifer, and a granddaughter, Vanessa.